extremenetworks/ipfabric-docs/docs/source/solutions/ipfabric/operation/overview.rst

 .. note::
     The VCS ID for spine and leaves should be different in both the ZTP-enabled configuration and non-ZTP enabled configuration.
-If the VCS IDs are same, the switch will automatically form Ethernet fabric.
+If the VCS IDs are same, the switch will automatically form an Ethernet fabric.
 For example, VCS ID for spines can be 1 and VCS ID for leaves can be 2.

 Configuring an IP Fabric with ZTP enabled